craftcms/docs/docs/3.x/config/README.md

 ];
 ```

-You can define additional custom aliases using the <config:aliases> config setting as well.
+You can define additional custom aliases using the <config3:aliases> config setting as well.
 For example, you may wish to create aliases that define the base URL and base path that your asset volumes will live in.

 ```php
 'aliases' => [